 - How are your funds currently invested?
 What current assets do you have?
 What does your retirement portfolio currently look like?
 People nearing retirement could have funds in multiple savings accounts or investments in stocks.
 Keeping track of all this information could prove challenging as parents age, move or experience unforeseen events.

 3. Insure your retirement

-The No. 1 goal of working pre-retirees is securing lifelong income.Safe money options like fixed index annuities can offer lifetime income options that protect years of hard-earned dollars and can generate a stable source of income that cannot be outlived.
+For most pre-retirees, securing lifelong income is a top priority.Protected options like fixed index annuities can offer lifetime income options that protect years of hard-earned dollars and can generate a stable source of income that cannot be outlived.
 Consider your overall retirement portfolio and how different retirement options address short- and long-term financial needs.
 A balanced portfolio can be key to planning for lifetime income as well as long-term care options.

 4. Meet with a financial professional